OrdnanceSurvey/openspace-ios-sdk/README.md

 The openspace-ios-sdk itself comprises of a couple of items:

 1. The openspace-ios-sdk framework is downloaded from [www.ordnancesurvey.co.uk](https://www.ordnancesurvey.co.uk/oswebsite/web-services/os-openspace/pro/ios-sdk.html)
-2. [Documentation](http://ordnancesurvey.github.com/ordnancesurvey-ios-sdk/) - The documentation for the latest version of ordnancesurvey-ios-sdk in appledoc format
+2. [Documentation](http://ordnancesurvey.github.com/ordnancesurvey-ios-sdk/) - The documentation for the latest version of openspace-ios-sdk in appledoc format

 There are several extensions available: